 Report the disease status at the time of evaluation for this reporting period.
 Some judgment is required when evaluating if the recipient meets all specified CR criteria, specifically ANC and platelet criteria.
 If the recipient does not meet these parameters, the underlying cause should be assessed.
 If the cause for a low ANC or a low platelet count is related to MDS/MPN, the disease status should not be reported as "complete remission."
 If the cause for not meeting one of these parameters is due to something other than underlying hematologic disease, such as renal insufficiency, hemolysis, or drug-related causes, the disease status may still be reported as "complete remission."
-Refer to the table below for descriptions of each response.
+See MDS/MPN Response Criteria for disease status definitions.